pangenome/lifetree/primates13/README.md

 ## Visualization

 The `plot.R` script is then used to visualize the mappings.
+In this example we use the homology mappings only, for simplicity.

 It loads the mapping PAF file and bins the mappings into windows along each target chromosome using `bedtools intersect`.